-Loans receivable from the parent undertaking, daa, are repayable on demand.
+Loans receivable from the parent undertaking, daa, and from the subsidiary undertaking, daao, are repayable on demand.
 In the case of an intercompany loan repayable on demand, the fair value would equal the face value of the loan (i.e. the undiscounted amount repayable).

 The group applies a twelve month expected credit loss to calculate the loss allowance for other receivables as the credit risk of the counterparty is low risk.
-Twelve month expected credit losses are permitted based on the credit rating of the counterparty (daa plc) and the outlook for their performance as referenced in the report of the directors.
+Twelve month expected credit losses are permitted based on the credit rating of daa and the outlook for their performance as referenced in the report of the directors.
 The amount of the allowance is recognised in profit or loss.